 Pumpkin Spice Crackers

-That said, every time I walk into Whole Foods they always have samples of Lesley Stowe’s Raincoast Crisps that I can’t resist.
+Every time I walk into Whole Foods they always have samples of Lesley Stowe’s Raincoast Crisps at the cheese counter that I can’t resist.
 If you’re not familiar with these, they’re tiny ultra thin crackers filled with nuts, dried fruit and oftentimes herbs.
 I never feel the least bit guilty having 1 or 2 or even 3 crisps.
 They’re flavorful, crunchy and not at all filling.
-While shopping the other day I noticed they had a new holiday flavor – “Pumpkin Spice Crackers.”
-After sampling one, I decided to try and make some myself, it would be the perfect blog post, especially with the fall weather.
+A few years back Whole Foods introduced a new holiday flavor – “Pumpkin Spice Crackers.”
+After sampling one, I decided to try making them.

 These mini crisps are perfect as appetizer toasts, with cheese, spreads, dips or anything else you can think of to put on them.
 You might even want to package them up to give as a gift with some homemade jam or cheese.

 If you’re a fan of Lesley Stowe’s crackers or ultra thin crackers you’re going to love these.
 Here’s my recipe, I hope you’ll try them…..